Kalimuthu-Velappan/SONIC-DOCS/system/in-memory-logging.md

         # mount /dev/ramdisk /var/log/ramfs/

 ### Rsyslog Rule
 In order to separate out the debug information from syslog, the following Rsyslog rules being added into rsylog config.
+This will configure rsyslog to store all the debug logs into ramfs file system.

         # Store all the DEBUG and INFO logs into ramfs file system.
         if  $syslogseverity >= 6 then {